-- Reattach the ignition coil connects to the ignition coils and secure by pushing in the lock pin
+- Reattach the ignition coil, connect it to the ignition coils, and secure it by pushing the lock pin.

 - Secure the wire harness with the three 8 mm hex bolts

-- Replace the engine cover and secure with the four 8 mm hex bolts
+- Replace the engine cover and secure it with the four 8 mm hex bolts

 - Reconnect the negative terminal of your battery